 For whom is Western Union best for: Workers seeking a transparent, fuss-free option to send money back home, especially if cash terms are the preferred option for recipients.

-Another platform playing the ‘low-fees’ card, Instarem offers international money transfers at between 0.25% and 1%.
+Another platform playing the ‘low-fees’ card, Instarem amaze offers international money transfers starting from 1%.
 Additionally, it boasts an instant or same-day transfer speed, which might immediately seal the deal for some folks out there.